baverman/flameprof/README.rst

 * compact function names with full names in a tooltip
 * precise timings (cumulative and total)
 * call counts (in a tooltip on hover)
-* green bars show stack frames where flameprof starts to guess timing ratios.
+* green bars show stack frames where flameprof starts to guess timing ratios
+* inverted flamegraph to show total time of all calls

 Graph width, row height, font size and threshold can be set via appropriate cli options.